MY-CLE/IIoT-Machines-Simulator-Container/README.md

 # Getting started

-1. create a virtual enviornment in /backend using
+1. Create a virtual enviornment in /backend using

 ```